monktastic/blog/pages/metaphysics/radical-forgiveness.md

 This will no doubt strike you as absurd.
 Nonetheless, if you follow the reasoning very carefully, the conclusion is again inevitable.
 Philosophers continue to debate the meaning and consequences of this conclusion, but it is well-accepted.
+If you think "well believing it has worked so far, so I should continue to believe it," you have fallen directly into the jaws of the trap.

 You probably think "well maybe we can't find a reason to *believe* that it is true, but it obviously *is* true, so this is just a lot of empty